JasperBraun/SDRAP/README.md

 field in the description line of each nucleotide sequence across both the precursor and product sequence files.

+---

 ### Required Parameters

 #### MySQL Database

+##### Hostname

-**Hostname** - the host name, or IP address identifying the MySQL server which SDRAP should use.
+The host name, or IP address identifying the MySQL server which SDRAP should use.
 If using the MySQL server of the machine where SDRAP is located, leave this field as 'localhost'.

+##### Username

-**Username** - the MySQL username that SDDRAP should use.
+The MySQL username that SDRAP should use.
 This user should have all privileges on the database with name specified below.
-We discourage the user to use a the MySQL root user or create a user with all privileges on all databases.
-Instead, we encourage creation of a new MySQL user solely for SDRAP.
-This can be done as follows:
+It is inadvisable to use a the MySQL root user or to create a user with all privileges on all databases.
+Instead, a new MySQL user solely for SDRAP should be created This can be done as follows:

 1. Log into the MySQL server with a user that has sufficient privileges to create users and grant privileges.
 2. Execute in MySQL with sufficient permissions:
 ```sql
 CREATE USER '<username>'@'localhost'